Page 1: Biography

 In the decades after her death, Beatrice Tinsley was not well known outside astronomical circles.
 She did, however, write numerous letters, and these were used as a basis for two biographical accounts of her life – her father’s My daughter Beatrice, published in 1984, and Christine Cole Catley’s Bright star, published in 2006 – and for a 20-part Radio New Zealand radio series, ‘The stars are comforting’, and a play, also called Bright star.

 She is remembered by the American Astronomical Society’s Beatrice M. Tinsley Prize for outstanding creative or innovative contributions to astronomy or astrophysics, and the Beatrice M. Tinsley Centennial Visiting Professorship in Astronomy at the University of Texas, Austin.
 In 2010 the New Zealand Geographic Board named a Fiordland mountain in her honour.
-Also named after her are an asteroid, a Royal Astronomy Association of New Zealand lecture series, a New Zealand Association of Scientists award and a building at the University of Canterbury.
+Also named after her are an asteroid, a Royal Astronomical Society of New Zealand lecture series, a New Zealand Association of Scientists award and a building at the University of Canterbury.